Introduction to the Numerous Cassava Products (47 By-Products)

 3. Cassava pulp

-Cassava pulp of course is the fibrous residue of the cassava root from local traditional processing of the root.
+Cassava pulp, of course, is the fibrous residue of the cassava root from local traditional processing of the root.

-We discarded them because they are so fibrous, that they can’t cook when joined with other parts of the root in cooking and so are left for the local birds and animals.
+We discarded them because they are so fibrous that they can’t cook when joined with other parts of the root in cooking, and so are left for the local birds and animals.

 However, with further understanding, these pulps are good for animal feed, biofuel feedstock, and also a good source of organic matter for compost.